 Passports and Visas

-A student visa is required for all students participating on the Vassar-Wesleyan Program in Spain unless the student has a current EU passport.
+Passports: A student visa is required for all students participating on the Vassar-Wesleyan Program in Spain unless the student has a current EU passport.
 Therefore you must make sure that your current passport is valid through the end of your stay in Spain.
 BEAR IN MIND THIS MEANS THE EXPIRATION DATE MUST POSTDATE YOUR RETURN DATE BY AT LEAST SIX MONTHS.
 If not, you should renew it as soon as possible since it can take 4-6 weeks to get a new passport.
-Students acquire this visa in a two-step process described below.
-However, the Office of International Studies on the Vassar or Wesleyan campus will provide you with the most current information.
-Students accepted into the VWM program must contact the campus representative to review procedures.
-Before leaving the United States:

 • All students should apply for a “long-term” visa.
 For students studying for one semester (more than 90 days but less than 180 days), the consulate will issue a non-renewable 180-day visa.